soma00333/profile/docs/work_experience/industry_technology.md

     </tr>
     <tr>
       <td>Mission</td>
-      <td>As CTO, I led a development team of 8 members.
+      <td>My mission was to lead a development team of 8 members as CTO.
 We created enterprise applications.
 I also wrote backend code from scratch myself.</td>
     </tr>
     <tr>
       <td>Task</td>